-The College shall make reference to or share with the ESFA any information where required in accordance with the Subcontracting Funding Rules, using the appropriate forms where specified, and shall not enter into any subcontract until determination has been made by the ESFA.
+• The College shall refer to or share with the ESFA and/or WMCA any information where required in accordance with the appropriate Subcontracting Funding Rules, using the appropriate forms where specified, and shall not enter into any subcontract until determination has been made by the ESFA and/or WMCA as required.

-The College shall not enter into any agreement for brokerage.

-The College shall only award subcontracts for delivery of ESFA funded provision to legal entities, Subcontractors who are on the UK Register of Learners and hold a valid UK Provider Reference Number.

-The College shall not engage in second level subcontracting, all subcontractors must have a direct subcontract with the College.

-The College shall enter into contracts with all Subcontractors that include the terms specified in the Apprenticeship Funding Rules (Subcontracting page 79).
+- The College shall not enter into any agreement for brokerage. - The College shall only award subcontracts for delivery of ESFA and/or WMCA funded provision to legal entities, Subcontractors who are on the UK Register of Learners and hold a valid UK Provider Reference Number. - The College shall not engage in second level subcontracting.
+All subcontractors must have a direct subcontract with the College. - The College shall enter into contracts with all Subcontractors that include the terms specified in the Apprenticeship Funding Rules (Subcontracting page 78).